Gusgv-arg/Gusgv-arg/README.md

 <h3 align="center">A full stack web developer from Argentina recently graduated at Henry's Bootcamp</h3>

 - 👯 I’m actually looking forward to collaborate on any proyect and keep reinforcing my code skills
-- 🌱 Currently learning new technologies like bootstrap; always trying to complete myself as a professional web developer
+- 🌱 Currently learning new technologies; always trying to complete myself as a professional web developer
-- 💬 Curious about blockchain technology
+- 💬 Curious about blockchain technology and AI
 - ⚡ Fun fact: I like tennis, football and boxing

 - 📫 You can contact me by mail **gusgvillafane@gmail.com**